 So, lets dive in…

-Here is a detailed guide on how to care for and grow long, healthy 4C hair.
+Here is a detailed guide on how to grow 4C hair.

 Start from the basics

 - Understand your hair type, hair porosity and the basic science of hair growth and damage

 - Understand what your hair needs to thrive: (i) proper nutrition (ii) adequate moisture (iii) Proper Handling

 - Create a simple hair care routine that is within your budget, and fits well with your lifestyle

 - Test out the hair care routine and if need be make adjustments, it only gets better with time and practice